MydonSolutions/guppirawc99/README.md

  complex samples       !SSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSS!
 ```

-:

-There is only one critical header-entry, the ommission of which results in an error, while further header-entries required to specify the block's shape, but have default values:
+There is only one critical header-entry (`BLOCSIZE`), the ommission of which results in an error, while further header-entries specify the block's shape, but have default values:

 Key 		 | Value | Default
 ---------|-|-